Inventory Batch Pre-Processing: Technical Guide with Examples

 Result

 Only updates that are marked as changed based on the above criteria are forwarded to the Inventory Queue for further processing.
-This ensures that only relevant and necessary updates impact the inventory system, maintaining data integrity and operational efficiency.
+This ensures that only relevant and necessary updates impact the system, maintaining data integrity and operational efficiency.

 Below are examples of batch payloads and how the system processes them.